TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: TCBench Data Toolbox

 \subsection{Guidelines for Model Submission}

-\paragraph{Dataset Split Recommendation:} IBTrACS storms are divided based on the year they occurred to prevent leakage, noting that we divide based on calendar year and not TC season.
-We suggest at least 4 years be used for training and at least 2 years be used for validation, noting that we assign 2017-2020 to training and 2021-2022 to validation. \textbf{We require that the year 2023 be left for testing}, given that the models we include as baselines are not trained or tuned on this year.
+Dataset Split Recommendation: IBTrACS storms are divided based on the year they occurred to prevent leakage, noting that we divide based on calendar year and not TC season.
+We suggest at least four years be used for training and at least two years be used for validation, noting that we here assign 2017-2020 to training and 2021-2022 to validation.
+We require that the year 2023 be left for testing, given that the models we include as baselines are not trained or tuned on this year.

-\paragraph{Model Submission Guidelines:} TCBench submissions must include: a) a list of open data sources used for model training, including any relevant links; b) any additional data needed to run the model on the test set; c) the minimal data sources needed to train the baselines presented for the training and validation years, d) code and hyperparameters to train and run the model and generate the predictions, e) the model and/or trained weights in a standard format (e.g., a pickled file – .pkl), f) and an environment file to recreate the computing environment (or a container with which to run the model).
-All data will be added to the GitHub and HuggingFace repositories as appropriate.
+Model Submission Guidelines: TCBench submissions must include: a) a list of open data sources used for model training, including any relevant links; b) any additional data needed to run the model on the test set; c) the minimal data sources needed to train the baselines presented for the training and validation years, d) code and hyperparameters to train and run the model and generate the predictions, e) the model and/or trained weights in a standard format, f) and an environment file to recreate the computing environment (or a container with which to run the model).
+All data will be released as appropriate.